cavtools/cav/README.md

 # Cav

 Cav is a freelancer's web framework, made for [Deno](https://deno.land).
-It touts a craft brewed development flow, leveraging many powerful features of TypeScript and Deno to help solo devs do more with less.
+It touts a craft-brewed development flow, combining many powerful features of TypeScript and Deno to help solo devs do more with less.
 Guiding principles:

 - Full stack